-Oil Rises On Weaker Dollar, Saudi Commitment To Cut Output - Nigeria Today
+Oil rises on weaker dollar, Saudi commitment to cut output - Nigeria Today

-Gains were capped by rising U.S. production and scepticism that OPEC as a whole would comply with its commitments to reduce supplies.
+Gains were capped by rising U.S. production and skepticism that OPEC as a whole would comply with its commitments to reduce supplies.

 Brent crude futures, the international benchmark for oil prices, were up 77 cents at 56.63 dollars per barrel at 1020 GMT.